ayrt-n/odin-facebook-clone/README.md

 ## Overview

-Final project for the Ruby on Rails section of The Odin Project (https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project) to create a "Facebook clone" using Ruby on Rails.
+Final project for the Ruby on Rails section of The Odin Project (https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project).

+The goal of the project was to rebuild a large portion of the core Facebook functionality.
+The basic requirements included:
+- Users must sign in to see anything except for the sign in page
+- Users can send Friend Requests to other users
+- Users must accept the Friend Request to become friends
+- Friend requests appear in the notifications section of the User's navbar
+- Users can create Posts
+- Users can Like Posts
+- Facebook timeline feature which displays all recent Posts from the current User and friends
+- Posts display Post content, author, Comments, and Likes
+- User show page contains profile information, photo, and Posts
+- User index page lists all Users which are not friends of the current User and buttons for sending Friend Requests

 ## Set Up
 ### Using Web Browser